JuliaAttic/QuDirac.jl/docs/state_math.md

 true
 ```

 For efficiency's sake, Bras are *views* onto their Kets, not copies.
-Thus, mutating a Bra in any way will result in the mutation of the underlying Ket (one can explicitly make a copy via the `copy` function).
+Thus, mutating a Bra in any way will result in the mutation of the underlying Ket.
+If you would like a copy of a state instead, you can explicitly construct one via the `copy` function.

 ---
 # Tensor Product